 Now, it had been 40 years and the people of Bryson City had been good and roundly beaten in court.

-Did they gather up a bunch of tea and throw it in Fontana Lake?
+Did they make a dam fuss, or gather up a bunch of tea and throw it in Fontana Lake?
 No.

 What the people of Bryson City did was continue to play the long game.
 They bided their time and waited until they got their man on the inside.

-In the meantime on weekends throughout the summer, the National Park Service still ferries groups of Swain County residents across Fontana Lake to visit their old family cemeteries for Decoration Days and family reunions.
+In the meantime, on weekends throughout the summer, the National Park Service continued to ferry Swain County residents across Fontana Lake to visit their old family cemeteries for Decoration Days and family reunions.